 IMDb; Movies Anywhere; Rotten Tomatoes; Sony Pictures; TV Tropes; Wikipedia

-This is apparently based on a book which I've never heard of.
+I watched this for Valentine's Day, in 2010.
+It's apparently based on a book which I've never heard of.
 But anyway, why did I want to see it?
 The main reason is because...
 I like the title.
 See, I have this fantasy of loaning a girl my mp3 player, having her listen to all the songs on it and because of that, possibly falling in love with me.
 Which is ridiculous, of course.
 But, you know, nothing's more important to me than entertainment, including music.
 So I just thought, if I had some music she'd never heard, but loved as soon as she did, hey.
 What does that say about me?
 About us?
 Compatible, no?
 And I'd be a kind of hero for introducing her to the stuff.
 But whatevs.
 The title of this movie made me think of that type of scenario... two people meeting, maybe exchanging mp3 players, listening to each other's music, falling in love.
 But of course, that has nothing whatsoever to do with what the movie's actually about.
 Practically.
 But what it is about is still wicked cool.
 (Oh yeah, and the second reason I wanted to see the movie is that it stars Michael Cera, the prince of "so uncool he's cool," whom you might know from such things as Arrested Development and Juno.)

 Anyway.
 Cera plays this high schooler named Nick, who's in a band with a couple of guys named Thom and Dev (Nick is the only straight one of the three).
 The band is called the Jerk-Offs, though they continually think about changing the name to other things.
 Anyway, Nick is heartbroken over having been dumped by his girlfriend, Tris (Alexis Dziena), and he keeps making her mix CDs, which she just throws away without listening to.
 But her friend (or rather frienemy) Norah (Kat Dennings) always picks them out of the trash.
 She's never met Nick, but she loves his taste in music.
 Um... and Norah has another friend named Caroline, who is friends with Tris.
 (I gather the three of them used to be closer when they were younger.)